Moo-Ack-Productions/MCprep/CONTRIBUTING.md

 Git won't automatically wrap messages either, so each line should have a limit of 72 characters.

-Here's a template I found that can help (modified for simplicity) by using # to define which is the limit Git can display for each line:
+Here's a template some MCprep developers found that can help (modified for simplicity) by using # to define which is the limit Git can display for each line:
 ```
 # Title: Summary, imperative, start upper case, don't end with a period
 # No more than 50 chars. #### 50 chars is here:  #